linoskoczek/disable-volume-safe-level-warning/README.md

-# Disable Volume Safe Level Warning
+# Disable Volume Safe Level Warning (Magisk)

-This module will change `audio.safemedia.bypass` to `true` during boot in order to not show the Volume Safe Level warning on your Android device.
+This Magisk module will change `audio.safemedia.bypass` to `true` during boot in order to not show the Volume Safe Level warning on your Android device.

 ## How to install